Maltese cuisine: History

-Malta's history and geography had an important influence on its cuisine.
-Having to import most of its foodstuffs, being positioned along important trade routes, and having to cater for the resident foreign powers who ruled the islands, opened Maltese cuisine to outside influences from very early on.
+Malta's history and geography, at the center of trade routes, had an important influence on its cuisine.
 Foreign dishes and tastes were absorbed, transformed and adapted.
-Italian (specifically Sicilian), Middle Eastern and Arabic foods exerted a strong influence, but the presence in Malta of the Knights of St John and, more recently, the British brought elements from further afield.
+Italian (specifically Sicilian), Middle Eastern and Arab foods exerted a strong influence, but the presence in Malta of the Knights of St John and the British also brought elements from further afield.

-The Knights hailed from many European countries, particularly France, Italy and Spain.
-They brought influences from these countries.
-Aljotta, for example, a fish broth with plenty of garlic, herbs, and tomatoes, is the Maltese adaptation of bouillabaisse.
+The Knights hailed from many European countries, particularly France, Italy, and Spain, bringing influences from these countries.
+Aljotta, for example, a fish broth with garlic, herbs, and tomatoes, is the Maltese adaptation of bouillabaisse.
 The Knights' contacts and wealth brought also food from the New World; it has been suggested that Malta may have been one of the first countries in Europe (after Spain) where chocolate was first tasted.

-The British military presence meant a market of a garrison and their families and, later, mass tourism from the UK.
-British food products, condiments and sauces like English mustard, Bovril, HP Sauce and Worcestershire sauce are still a subtle but pervasive presence in Maltese cooking.
+The British military presence meant a market of a garrison and their families and, later, mass tourism from the United Kingdom.
+British food products, condiments and sauces like English mustard, Bovril, HP Sauce, and Worcestershire sauce are still a subtle but pervasive presence in Maltese cooking.
 Other imports were only nominal.

-The Maltese word "aljoli" is one of the variations on aioli across the Mediterranean; the Maltese version of the sauce is based on herbs, olives, anchovies and olive oil.
-Similarly, while the Maltese word "taġen" is related to "tajine", in Maltese the word refers exclusively to a metal frying pan.
+The Maltese word aljoli is one of the variations on aioli across the Mediterranean; the Maltese version of the sauce is based on herbs, olives, anchovies, and olive oil.
+Similarly, while the Maltese word taġen is related to "tajine", in Maltese the word refers exclusively to a metal frying pan.

 Cuisine and identity

 There are a number of junctures in which development in Maltese cuisine related to issues of identity.
 The most significant example is the traditional Maltese stuffat tal-fenek (rabbit stew), often identified as the national dish, quite possibly started off as a form of symbolic resistance to the hunting restrictions imposed by the Knights of St John.
-The dish was to become popular after the lifting of restrictions in the late 18th century (and by which time the indigenous breed had multiplied and prices dropped) and the domestication of rabbits, a technique which could have been imported from France thanks to the French Knights.
+The dish became popular after the lifting of restrictions in the late 18th century (and by which time the indigenous breed, the Tax-Xiber rabbit, had multiplied and prices dropped) and the domestication of rabbits, a technique which could have been imported from France thanks to the French Knights.

 The popularity of pork and its presence in various dishes could be attributed to Malta being on the edge of the Christian world.
 Consuming a food which is prohibited in the Muslim culinary culture could have been a way of self-identification by distinguishing oneself from the other.
 In addition to pork dishes (such as grilled pork cuts or stuffed flank) and the exclusive predominance of pork in indigenous Maltese sausages, adding some pork to dishes such as kawlata (a vegetable soup) and ross il-forn (baked rice) has been common practice in the Maltese vernacular cuisine for centuries.

-For the Café Europe event held during the Austrian Presidency of the EU in 2006 the "representative" Maltese pastry chosen was the maqrut.
+For the Café Europe event held during the Austrian Presidency of the EU in 2006, the "representative" Maltese pastry chosen was the maqrut.